INF800/REACT-BASIC-HOOKS/readme.md

 ## 🎃 UseEfffect

-> _Used to do work that needs to be done outside the component (side-effects).
+> - _Used to do work that needs to be done outside the component (side-effects).
 Like fetching data, setting up event listener etc._
+> - Most of the work is done here as it is triggered by renders!

 - By **default**, `useEffect` runs after **every re-render** of the component (eg. when useState's setter is called)